 (Note: We also provide this training for staff who wish to support resolution of student accommodation conflict through facilitating peer-to-peer resolution.)

-My thanks to Meretta Elliott MA, SFHEA, Head of Arts and Humanities and Dr Mary E Richards MA, PhD, SFHEA, FRSA Associate Dean (Equality and Diversity), both from the College of Business, Arts and Social Sciences at Brunel University for their assistance in developing this training and webpage content.
+My thanks to Meretta Elliott MA, SFHEA, Head of Arts and Humanities and Dr Mary E Richards MA, PhD, SFHEA, FRSA Associate Dean (Equality and Diversity), both from the College of Business, Arts and Social Sciences at Brunel University for their assistance in developing this student group work conflict resolution training and webpage content.

 Images from pixabay.com